-Shoreham has adopted the Eden Alternative Model of Care, a resident-centred care approach.
+Shoreham has adopted the Person-Centred Model of Care, a person-centred care approach.
 Embracing resident individualism and choice are key components of this approach.
-Resident-centred care is a process that places the resident at the centre of our collaborative team and supports the residents’ strengths, capabilities, needs, values, culture and choices.
+Person-centred care is a process that places the resident at the centre of our collaborative team and supports the residents’ strengths, capabilities, needs, values, culture and choices.

 Our residents and their families deserve to have their choices and preferences understood and respected.
 Each wing within the home has dedicated staff so consistency and familiarity grows.
 We believe that Shoreham Village is our residents’ home and that we work in their home.
 We endeavour to work together, residents, families and staff, to make our residents happy in their home.

 The nursing staff of Shoreham Village are led by two Managers of Resident Care.
 Continuing Care Assistants support residents with their activities of daily living.
 Registered Nurses and Licensed Practical Nurses are available 24 hours a day to address residents’ health care needs.
 Staff provide excellent and respectful care while supporting residents in maintaining their independence.

 Medical care is provided by several physicians from the community.

 Occupational Therapy and Physiotherapy

 Shoreham Village is supported by physio and occupational therapists who encourage mobility and assess needs for specialized equipment.
 Daily services are provided by a physiotherapy assistant.